argentsea/docfx/tutorials/Sharding/shardkey.md

 In most cases, a [ShardKey](/api/ArgentSea.ShardKey-2.html) or [ShardChild](/api/ArgentSea.ShardChild-3.html) represents a primary key, so a database Null value really represents a non-existent record.
 In this case, the desired behavior is probably to return the entire parent object as null.
 Marking the *MapTo* attribute(s) as *required* implements this behavior.
 When the *required* parameter is set, the [ShardKey](/api/ArgentSea.ShardKey-2.html) or [ShardChild](/api/ArgentSea.ShardChild-3.html) property does not need to be `Nullable<>` since a Null database value will return a null result object.

+## Keyed Models

+If your Model class uses a ShardKey or ShardChild key, you might consider implementing `IKeyedModel<,>` or `IKeyedChildModel<, ,>` respectively.
+These interfaces require a property named “Key” of ShardKey or ShardChild type.
+Models that implement this interface can leverage some additional ArgentSea utility functions.

+For example, both the ShardKey and ShardChild structs have a static `Merge` method which can combine model sets, comparing the records by the key value.
+Both structs also have a `ForeignShards` method which returns a list of shards that are not local to the specified shard, which simplifies the problem of identifying records that need to be updated of foreign shards.
+Also, the SQL Server implementation also allows convertion of the Model keys directly to a Table Valued Parameter.

 Next: [ShardSets](shardsets.md)